symbiont-me/symbiont/README.md

 - **`main`**: Stable branch, uses Qdrant and MongoDB.
 Both can be self-hosted for maximum privacy

+## Planned Features
+- [ ]  AI Writer: a Notion like text editor with AI copilot for writing.
+We want to "contexualise" the copilot as well to provide more accurate suggestions
+- [x]  Symbiont CLI for similarity search and chat: these are various cli-based scripts that can help with going through large amound of text data.

 ## Setup

 Follow the steps below to set up and run the Symbiont app.